stancl/website-1/funding.md

+> This document is a work in progress, it may still change, perhaps profoundly.

 # Funding

 Salut!
 My name is **Nuno Maduro**, and I am a member of the PHP community for a long time now.
 Last